UBC-DSCI/introduction-to-datascience-python/source/intro.md

 > **Note:** The vast majority of the
 > time, a single expression in Python must be contained in a single line of code.
 > However, there *are* a small number of situations in which you can have a
 > single Python expression span multiple lines.
-Above is one such case: here, Python knows that a line cannot
+Above is one such case: here, Python sees that we put a left
+> parenthesis symbol `(` on the first line right after the assignment symbol `=`, and knows that our
+> expression cannot end until we close it with an appropriate corresponding right parenthesis `)`.
-> end with a `.` symbol, and so it keeps reading the next line to figure out
+> So Python keeps reading the next line to figure out
-> what the right-hand side of the `.` symbol should be.
+> what the rest of the expression is.
 We could, of course,
-> put all of the added layers on one line of code, but splitting them across
+> put all of the code on one line of code, but splitting it across
 > multiple lines helps a lot with code readability.

 ### Formatting altair objects